Generic Name: multivitamin with iron and fluoride (MUL tee VYE ta min with EYE urn and FLOOR ide)

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

 Brush your teeth regularly, and visit a dentist every 6 months.
-Taking multivitamin with iron and fluoride is not a replacement for good oral hygiene and routine dental checkups.
+Taking TL Fluorivitamin is not a replacement for good oral hygiene and routine dental checkups.

 Store this medicine in its original container at room temperature away from moisture, heat, and light.
 Do not allow the liquid to freeze.